Supersymmetric BMS$_4$ Algebras Revisited: Electric/Magnetic Superalgebras and Free Field Realization

 \textbf{holomorphic \eqref{eq:TensorProductOfVirReprsSolution2}, anti-holomorphic \eqref{eq:TensorProductOfVirReprsSolution3}:}

 \textbf{holomorphic \eqref{eq:TensorProductOfVirReprsSolution3}, anti-holomorphic \eqref{eq:TensorProductOfVirReprsSolution3}:}

 All of the above algebras contain finite-dimensional subalgebras.
-However, except for the case \eqref{eq:ElectricBMS4FromPoincareFull}, the corresponding finite-dimensional supercharges necessarily include spin-$\frac{3}{2}$ or spin-$\frac{5}{2}$ components.
-Such higher-spin fermionic generators are not compatible with the Haag–Łopuszański–Sohnius theorem, which allows only spin-$\frac{1}{2}$ supercharges in a consistent extension of the Poincar\'e algebra.
+However, plugging in the coefficients, the finite-dimensional subalgebras are trivial with all $\{Q,Q\}=0$, except for \eqref{eq:ElectricBMS4FromPoincareFull}, \eqref{eq:ElectricBMS4Type12A} and \eqref{eq:ElectricBMS4Type22A}.
+Furthermore, \eqref{eq:ElectricBMS4Type12A} and \eqref{eq:ElectricBMS4Type22A} necessarily include spin-$\frac{3}{2}$ components.
+Such higher-spin fermionic generators are not compatible with the Haag–Łopuszański–Sohnius theorem\cite{Haag:1974qh}, which allows only spin-$\frac{1}{2}$ supercharges in a consistent extension of the Poincar\'e algebra.
 Therefore, the only physically admissible super Poincar\'e algebra is the finite-dimensional subalgebra of \eqref{eq:ElectricBMS4FromPoincareFull}.